-For the past two years we have been running an informal talk series, "What's the Big Idea?"
-(WBI), three times per quarter.
+For the past three years we have been running an informal talk series, "What's the Big Idea?"
+(WBI), two times per term.
 The aim has been to introduce faculty across campus to each other as well to some of the ideas that are being tackled across campus.
-Those who participated seemed to enjoy the learning experiences as well as the opportunity to meet colleagues in an informal setting (with some good refreshments!).
+Those who participate seem to enjoy the learning experiences as well as the opportunity to meet colleagues in an informal setting (with some good refreshments!).

 Once again, our goal is to create a mechanism to help speed up the process of random interaction that often plays an important part in the generation of new ideas.
-The first session is coming up on Tuesday, September 24th.
 We hope you will join us.

 With warm regards,

-(all Tuesdays, 5-7 PM in the Hayward Room at the Hanover Inn)
+In the Hayward Room at the Hanover Inn, 5-7pm

 Subscribe to our program for a reminder.